unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 Integrated Synapses: +1 DEX
 Curated Aesthetics: +1 CHA

-Basic sleeve insurance does not cover genetic enhancements.
+Basic Skin insurance does not cover genetic enhancements.
 You can upgrade for a cost to a maximum of +2 per trait.

 |  Upgrades | Cost |
 |:----:|:-------------|